SimonWindsor/Maths-Quiz/READEME.md

 - Answers are validated with exact matching, ensuring precise correctness.
 - Random number generation is controlled to provide a mix of difficulty levels and problem types.
 - Game keeps track of generated maths probelms that are given to ensure a specific maths probelm does not appear more than once per game.
-- Additional features include a timeout mechanism to animated results are a game.
+- Additional features include a timing mechanism to animated results at end of game.

 ## Accessibility and Responsiveness